 Since Oris doesn’t make its own movements, the watch is powered by a slightly modified version of ETA 2897 automatic caliber that was renamed as Oris 667.
 The former, by the way, also powers the massive Doxa SUB 4000T professional diver rated for 1220 meters of water resistance.

-The tiny engine is secured within a very massive gunmetal-grey titanium body.
+The tiny engine is secured within a massive gunmetal-grey titanium body.
 Measuring 49 millimeters in diameter and sporting a helium escape valve (HEV, a must for a professional-grade diver), this rugged-looking timepiece is capable of withstanding pressure up to 100 ATM, which roughly translates to 1000 meters of water resistance.
 Still, I can’t call this a professional diving watch, since I have no information whether the Oris Hirondelle Diver was officially certified according to ISO 6425 standard.

 According to Oris’ press release, the watch will be offered in a wooden gift box and sold at a recommended street price of CHF 4100 (around $4400 USD).
-Although the watch is far from being cheap, its price still looks very competitive even if you put it against the 400-pound gorillas dominating this niche, such as Omega Seamaster, IWC Aquatimer and, of course Breitling Superocean, especially if you take into account the fact that this is a really limited edition, not an “exclusive” run of 1924 numbered pieces that some of the aforementioned (and many other brands) sometimes try to lure gullible customers to their boutiques.
+Although the watch is far from being cheap, its price still looks competitive even if you put it against the 400-pound gorillas dominating this niche, such as Omega Seamaster, IWC Aquatimer and, of course Breitling Superocean, especially if you take into account the fact that this is a real limited edition, not an “exclusive” run of 1924 numbered pieces that some of the aforementioned (and many other brands) sometimes try to lure gullible customers to their boutiques.

 Build quality: 5/5

 Movement: Automatic, Oris caliber 667 (base ETA 2897), Swiss Made

 Functions: Hours, minutes, seconds, date, power reserve indicator